Lilypad-Tech/lilypad-modicum/README.md

 ### setup block explorer

-Login to https://app.tryethernal.com/settings?tab=workspace and click "RESET WORKSPACE" at the bottom.
+Login to https://app.tryethernal.com/settings?tab=workspace go to settings and click "RESET WORKSPACE" at the bottom.

 Open a new pane: